 1 Introduction

-1.1 ……. …. (insert school name) fully recognises the contribution it can make to protect children and support pupils in school.
-The aim of the policy is to safeguard and promote our pupils’ welfare, safety and health by fostering an honest, open, caring and supportive climate.
+1.1 Buckminster Primary School fully recognises the contribution it can make to protect children and support pupils in school.
+The aim of the policy is to safeguard and promote our pupils’ welfare, safety and health by fostering an honest, open, caring and supportive environment.
+We encourage children to talk about their worries and to report their concerns to us.
 The pupils’ welfare is of paramount importance.

 1.2 This policy is consistent with:

-the legal duty to safeguard and promote the welfare of children, as described in section 175 of the Education Act 2002 [or section 157 of the Education Act 2002 for independent schools and academies] and the statutory guidance “Keeping children safe in education – Statutory guidance for schools and colleges”, September 2020 (revised Jan 2021) and “Working Together to Safeguard Children”, 2018.
+the legal duty to safeguard and promote the welfare of children, as described in section 175 of the Education Act 2002 and the statutory guidance “Keeping children safe in education – Statutory guidance for schools and colleges”, 2021 and “Working Together to Safeguard Children”, 2018.

 the Leicestershire and Rutland Safeguarding Children Partnership - Multi-Agency Safeguarding Arrangements